cescande/rails-templates/README.md

 All Semantic-UI `JS` must be initialized in `app/assets/javascripts/semantic_initializers.js`

 Look for `Usage` tabs in [Semantic-UI documentation](https://semantic-ui.com/introduction/getting-started.html) to find the good ones.

+#### Overide Semantic-UI Variables

+Right now all you can do is overiding Semantic-UI classes, and you're right, it's not very elegant.
+But you're very welcome to share other solutions.

 ### Tips: